brett-van-tussler/brett-van-tussler.github.io/docs/dictionary/machine-learning-terms.md

 A hybrid regression technique that combines the penalties of both Lasso and Ridge Regression, incorporating both L1 and L2 regularization terms.
 This balanced approach overcomes limitations of each method alone: it can select variables like Lasso while handling groups of correlated features better, similar to Ridge.
 The mixing parameter allows data scientists to tune the model between pure Lasso and pure Ridge behavior.

 Elastic Net is particularly valuable for complex datasets with many correlated features, such as in genomics (where groups of genes may work together), neuroimaging (where brain regions have correlated activities), and recommendation systems (where user preferences show complex patterns).

-### 📊 Pearson Correlation Coefficient

-The Pearson Correlation Coefficient (PCC) is a statistical measure that quantifies the linear relationship between two continuous variables.
-It produces a value ranging from -1 to +1, where +1 indicates a perfect positive linear relationship, -1 indicates a perfect negative linear relationship, and 0 indicates no linear relationship between the variables.

-Mathematically, it is calculated as the ratio between the covariance of two variables and the product of their standard deviations, making it a normalized measurement of covariance.
-The formula is often expressed as:

 $$
 r = \frac{\sum_{i=1}^{n} (x_i - \bar{x})(y_i - \bar{y})}{\sqrt{\sum_{i=1}^{n} (x_i - \bar{x})^2 \sum_{i=1}^{n} (y_i - \bar{y})^2}}